From Blois to Angers on the Castles of the Loire Valley by bike

 Day 7: from Saumur to Angers (58 or 65 km)

 This last stage is full of promise: leave Saumur by taking the cycle path that runs along the Loire and pass in front of the Grandes Maisons des vins de Saumur.
-You will then visit villages, each more charming than the last, with their tuffeau stone houses, their small churches or their small ports.
+You will then visit villages, each more charming than the last, with their tuffeau stone houses, their small churches or small ports.
 Before arriving in Angers, you will have to make a choice:

-- Long option: continue on the banks of the Loire through pretty villages and peaceful meadows.
+- Long option: continue along the banks of the Loire through pretty villages and peaceful meadows.
 Bouchemaine with its beautiful bourgeois residences is the last stop before entering the capital of the Dukes of Anjou.

 Day 8: Angers